erdogant/pca/docs/source/Algorithm.rst

 	#     PC6               proanthocyanins  0.533795  weak

-We see that the most of the variance for the 1st PC is derived from the variable **flavanoids**.
-For the 2nd component, the most variance is seen in **color_intensity**, etc.
+We see that most of the variance for the 1st PC is derived from the variable **flavanoids**.
+For the 2nd component, it is by **color_intensity**, etc.